metablaster/WindowsFirewallRuleset/docs/README.md

 If either the server or management computer is a workstation (ex. not Windows server or part of domain) then it's network profile must be set to private profile.

-This is how remote deployment is going to work once this functionality gets fully implemented.\
 Remote deployment can be customized in a great detail in the following locations:

 - To customize WinRM service see: `Modules\Ruleset.Remote\Scripts\WinRMSettings.ps1`